HL7/davinci-ra/input/pagecontent/guidance-ra-coding-gap-resolution.md

 - extracts the existing [Risk Adjustment Coding Gap Composition] contained in the [Risk Adjustment Coding Gap Bundle] received from the risk adjustment coder
 - sets the extracted existing Composition.status from `preliminary` to `final`;
 - creates a *new* [Risk Adjustment Coding Gap Bundle] and adds to it the etracted existing [Risk Adjustment Coding Gap Composition];
-- updates the [Risk Adjustment Coding Gap MeasureReport] contained int the Composition by sorting through the `DetectedIssue.meta.lastUpdated` field of all Detectedissue entries in the [Risk Adjustment Coding Gap Composition], the Condition Category codes contained in the MeasureReport (`MeasureReport.group.code`) are updated accordingly bassed on the most recent DetectedIssue entry information for those Condition Category codes;
+- updates the [Risk Adjustment Coding Gap MeasureReport] contained in the Composition by sorting through the `DetectedIssue.meta.lastUpdated` field of all Detectedissue entries in the [Risk Adjustment Coding Gap Composition], the Condition Category codes contained in the MeasureReport (`MeasureReport.group.code`) are updated accordingly based on the most recent DetectedIssue entry information for those Condition Category codes;
 - adds to the *new* [Risk Adjustment Coding Gap Bundle] all of the DetectedIsssue resources and supporting evidence for the coding gaps included in the MeasureReports.
 This includes resources for Original DetectedIssue, the original evidence, the Clinical Evaluation DetectedIssue, and the clinical evaluation evidence extracted from the [Risk Adjustment Coding Gap Bundle] received from the risk adjustment code;
 - returns the *new* [Risk Adjustment Coding Gap Bundle].